-- 3.16 Where allegations of non-academic misconduct against a student are being considered under this process, and consideration has not yet been concluded at the time the Board of Examiners meets to consider results at the end of a year (including an appeal process against an Misconduct Panel decision), the student will normally be allowed to academically progress through their programme of study.
-Academic progression in such circumstances however is no indication of a School's view of alleged misconduct, nor is it an indication of any right to continue with a programme of study subsequent to a decision of the Misconduct Panel or Misconduct Appeals Panel, and it will not be taken into account as a mitigating factor by either Panel. - 3.17 If a student is in their final year of study, and an investigation into non-academic misconduct is still continuing when the Board of Examiners considers their marks for an assessment or award (including an appeal process against a Misconduct Panel decision), the marks/final result may be released but the
+3.16 Where allegations of non-academic misconduct against a student are being considered under this process, and consideration has not yet been concluded at the time the Board of Examiners meets to consider results at the end of a year (including an appeal process against an Misconduct Panel decision), the student will normally be allowed to academically progress through their programme of study.
+Academic progression in such circumstances however is no indication of the School's view of alleged misconduct, nor is it an indication of any right to continue with a programme of study subsequent to a decision of the Misconduct Panel or Misconduct Appeals Panel, and it will not be taken into account as a mitigating factor by either Panel.

-12 Good cause would be, for example, where an outcome of a misconduct process might necessitate in referral of a matter to the police.
+9 Good cause would be, for example, where an outcome of a misconduct process might necessitate in referral of a matter to the police.
 This may not necessarily be at the end of all misconduct procedures, but might, for example, be the result of an allegation of misconduct which may constitute a criminal offence and which it is necessary to refer to the police ahead of any formal School misconduct procedures being able to be concluded.
-13 See the following sections of this Policy: Preliminary Enquiry; Misconduct Panel; Misconduct Appeals Panel; OIA.
+10 See the following sections of this Policy: Preliminary Enquiry; Misconduct Panel; Misconduct Appeals Panel; OIA.